Things to do locally...

 The Dining Car also does Fish and Chip Fridays from their horse trailer, beside the Dining Car.

 Fortnightly, starting 15th March, on Fridays only, usually from 1730-2000.
-Check/message their Instagram page here
+Check dates and times/message their Instagram page for info/bookings here

 Absolutely delicious, made by Duncan the Dining Car chef and the team.
 Don't miss the home-made tartar sauce.